roger-dv/icmp-packets-tunnel/README.md

 ./tunl my-netns-tst -ping 8.8.8.8 1> out.log 2>&1
 ```

 The first argument will be the name of a Linux namespace network (the project contains a script for creating that).
 More on the `-ping` argument later.
 Both `stdout` and `stderr` console logging output are being redirected to a log file, `out.log`; the `tail` tool can be used to view the log file as the `tunl` program executes.
-(Logging is not optimized in this program but log output to a file should be more efficient than writing to the console.)
+(Logging is not optimized in this program but log output to a file should be more efficient than writing synchronously to the console.)

 The upshot is that `tunl` runs two process instances of itself.
 The parent process will proceed to execute in the current, default network context.
 The child process will be executing in the network namespace context, called `my-netns-tst`.